-Joining Moss on the stage was Philippe Courtot, chairman and CEO of Qualys, who provided a summary of the security industry in 2018.
+Joining Moss on the stage was Philippe Courtot, chairman and CEO of Qualys, who provided his own thoughts on the state of security in 2018.

 “We are entering an era where technology infuses itself into our whole lives,“ he said.
 “It’s very clear that cybersecurity has become a foundational technology.”